zopefoundation/zodbupdate/README.txt

         storage 1
     </zeoclient>

-And then running `zodbupgrade` using:
+And then running `zodbupdate` using:

-    $ zodbupgrade -c zeo.conf
+    $ zodbupdate -c zeo.conf